amitshekhariitbhu/android-interview-questions/README.md

 		}
 	}
 	```
-  - Finally is a code block and is used to place important code, it will be executed whether exception is handled or not.
+  - `finally` is a code block and is used to place important code, it will be executed whether exception is handled or not.
 	```java
 	class FinallyExample {
 		public static void main(String[] args) {